John Landeryou: Provincial politics

-Landeryou continued to establish himself in Lethbridge through his work promoting the needs of pensioners returning to provincial politics running as Alberta Social Credit Party candidate in the 1944 Alberta general election.
-He won the hotly contested election by less than a 100 votes in vote transfers to win his first term in the Alberta Legislature.
+Landeryou continued to establish himself in Lethbridge through his work promoting the needs of pensioners returning to provincial politics running as an Alberta Social Credit Party candidate in the 1944 Alberta general election.
+He won the hotly contested election by less than 100 votes in vote transfers to win his first term in the Alberta Legislature.

 Landeryou was re-elected to his 2nd term in office in the 1948 Alberta general election this time winning a clear majority in the popular vote.
 He ran for his 3rd term in office in the 1952 Alberta general election this time defeating Liberal candidate Rex Tennant in a landslide.

-Landeryou would continue in office winning re-election in the 1955 Alberta general election he defeated 3 other candidates in a close race to win his 4th term in office.
+Landeryou would continue in office winning re-election in the 1955 Alberta general election.
+He defeated 3 other candidates in a close race to win his 4th term in office.
 He would win his 5th term with the largest plurality of his electoral career and win the largest majority in the history of the province to that point, in the 1959 Alberta general election defeating 2 other candidates.
 He would easily win his 6th term in office in the 1967 Alberta general election with a slightly reduced margin of victory but still remaining popular.

 Landeryou ran for his 7th term in office in the 1967 Alberta general election, winning his last term comfortably over a field of 4 candidates.
 He retired from provincial public office when his district was abolished in 1971 after serving for 27 years.